 The Department then computes the preliminary levels of assessment in each category of real property to determine if the assessed values appear to meet the established fair cash value standards.
 The coefficient of dispersion (COD), a measure of assessment equity discussed later in this manual, will also be reviewed to ensure that it is in compliance with the Department's guidelines.
-If the level of assessment and the COD are acceptable, the Department issues an approval letter and the PVA may begin preparing for the final recap.
+If the level of assessment and the COD are acceptable, the Department issues an approval letter, after which the PVA may begin preparing for the final recap.
 If they are not acceptable, the Department directs the PVA to reexamine the assessments and take corrective action.
-Various options are available should the assessment quality fail to meet the Department's standards (KRS 133.040, 133.150, 132.660).
+Various options are available should the assessment quality fail to meet the Department's standards (KRS 133.040, KRS 133.150, and KRS 132.660).